gj33051jj/fub-sd-test1/RaspberryPi-Communications.md

 ##Done
 ====

-The above information was deried from the following information is what I did following the directions at Hobby Tronics [RaspberryPi Serial Port Configuration](http://www.hobbytronics.co.uk/raspberry-pi-serial-port).
+The above information was derived from the following information is what I did following the directions at Hobby Tronics [RaspberryPi Serial Port Configuration](http://www.hobbytronics.co.uk/raspberry-pi-serial-port).